Smile (2022 film): Box office

 Smile grossed $105.9 million in the United States and Canada, and $111.5 million in other territories, for a total worldwide gross of $217.4 million.
+Deadline Hollywood calculated the film's net profit as $101 million, accounting for production budgets, marketing, talent participations, and other costs; box office grosses and home media revenues placed it tenth on their list of 2022's "Most Valuable Blockbusters".

 In the United States and Canada, Smile was released alongside Bros, and was projected to gross $16–20 million from 3,645 theaters in its opening weekend.
 The film made $8.2 million on its first day, including $2 million from Thursday night previews.
 It went on to debut to $22.6 million, topping the box office and slightly overperforming its projections, while being the biggest debut of September 2022.
-The film made $18.4 million in its sophomore weekend, remaining atop the box office.
+The film made $18.5 million in its sophomore weekend, remaining atop the box office.
 The 18% second weekend drop was the second-smallest ever for a horror film behind Get Out's 15% in February 2017, and marked the best non-holiday hold of the pandemic era.
-Although it was dethroned by newcomer Halloween Ends in its third weekend the film continued to hold well, making $12.6 million.
+Although it was dethroned by newcomer Halloween Ends in its third weekend, the film continued to hold well, making $12.6 million.
 On November 9, 2022, it became only the third R-rated film released in the pandemic era to gross $100 million domestically, as well as becoming the highest-grossing R-rated horror film worldwide during the pandemic.